 Are you looking for ways to increase conversions at every stage of your sales funnel?
 In this article, we’ll walk you through the different sales funnel stages and share 18 ways to improve your conversion rate throughout your sales funnel.

 Before we dive into the tips to increase conversions, it’s important that we are on the same page about what is a sales funnel and what you’re looking to optimize for in the different sales funnel stages.

 What Is a Sales Funnel?

 By definition, a sales funnel is simply a tool for visualizing where your prospects are in the process of making a buying decision.
-A sales funnel is wide at the top because prospects with all level of engagement enter and eventually the most engaged ones are channeled to the bottom of the funnel to be turned into sales and repeat customers.
+A sales funnel is wide at the top because prospects with all levels of engagement enter and eventually the most engaged ones are channeled to the bottom of the funnel to be turned into sales and repeat customers.

 Sometimes, it’s easier to visualize the funnel stages by looking at an actual sales funnel chart.

 In most sales funnel presentations you’ll see a chart similar to the one above, but we think it’s actually easier to understand the sales funnel when you don’t use the buzz words for each stage.

 A better way to imagine a sales funnel is by using the ring method where prospects move from the outside of the circle to the inside of the circle as they become more familiar with your business.

 You’ll have more prospects in the outer rings of the sales funnel stages than towards the center.
 The actual numbers of prospects in your funnel will continue to decrease the closer you get to a sale.
 This is natural.

 Your conversion goals also change as the prospect moves through the sales funnel stages.

 - Attract the community that is unfamiliar with your business.

 - Engage those who now know you exist.

 - Educate those committed to making a purchase.

 - Convert customers who are ready to buy.

 - Re-engage your core fans who have already made a purchase.